trevorrobertsjr/jtc/jtc-workshop/docs/hybrid-cloud/build-container-image.md

 sidebar_position: 6
 ---

-# Create your Docker Container
+# Packaging Your Pipeline with Docker

 ## The Container Image Blueprint

-To create your container image, you need to write some instructions for the image builder in a file called `Dockerfile`.
+To create your container image, you need to write some instructions for the container image builder in a file called `Dockerfile`.

 Here is what our Dockerfile looks like for our script:
 ```Dockerfile